1957–58 in Israeli football: 1958 World Cup qualification

 The national team was placed in the African/Asian zone and was drawn to play against Turkey in the first round.
 However, Turkey withdrew in protest of being placed in the African/Asian zone (instead of the European Zone), and Israel advanced to the second round without playing a match, along with Indonesia, Egypt and Sudan.

 Israel was drawn to play Indonesia, but, as Indonesia refused to play in Israel and as FIFA rejected their request to play against Israel on neutral ground, Indonesia withdrew and Israel advanced to the regional finals, again without playing a match, alongside Sudan.

 In the final round, Sudan refused to play Israel for political reasons and withdrew.
-The withdrawal meant that Israel had won the qualification spot for the African/Asian zone, but as the team didn't play a match throughout the campaign, and as FIFA ruled that no team would qualify without playing at least one match (except for the defending champions and the hosts), an opponent for Israel was drawn from the runners-up in the other zones.
+The withdrawal meant that Israel had won the qualification spot for the African/Asian zone, but as the team did not play a match throughout the campaign, and as FIFA ruled that no team would qualify without playing at least one match (except for the defending champions and the hosts), an opponent for Israel was drawn from the runners-up in the other zones.
 Wales, runners-up in UEFA Group 4 won the draw.